lzino90/coevolutionary/README.md

 # coevolutionary
-Code used in the following two papers:
+Code used in the following papers:

 1) "A two-layer model for coevolving opinion dynamics and collective decision-making in complex social systems" by L. Zino, M. Ye, and M. Cao.
 International Journal of Robust and Nonlinear Control, 2021, doi: 10.1063/5.0004787

 2) "A Coevolutionary Model for Actions and Opinions in Social Networks" by L. Zino, M. Ye, and M. Cao.
 2020 59th IEEE Conference on Decision and Control (CDC), doi: 10.1109/CDC42340.2020.9303954

+3) "Coevolutionary Dynamics of Actions and Opinions in Social Networks" by H. Dehghani Aghbolagh, M. Ye, L. Zino, M. Cao, and Z. Chen.
+Preprint published on ArXiV, doi: 10.48550/arXiv.2206.07242

 INSTRUCTIONS AND SYSTEM REQUIREMENTS: